madrilene/eleventy-excellent/src/pages/index.md

 ---
 permalink: /index.html
-title: ' Eleventy starter based on buildexcellentwebsit.es'
+title: ' Eleventy Excellent'
 description: 'Key principles using modern CSS, fluid type, fluid space, flexible layout and progressive enhancement will help you to build better front-ends that work for everyone.'
 layout: 'home'
 ---

-## Eleventy Starter
+## A opiniated Eleventy starter

-Very opiniated Eleventy starter.
 Based on the companion website of Andy Bell's talk 'Be the browser’s mentor, not its micromanager'.
 This approach promotes modern CSS with methodologies, fluid type & Space, flexible Layouts and Progressive Enhancement.

 Page based on this starter: www.lenesaile.com